snoberger/meal-prep/README.md

     - make sure you're in the correct region

 ## Deploying
-  We will be handling deployments for the spike as needed, the command is serverless deploy.
+  We will be handling deployments for the spike as needed, the command is ```serverless deploy```
   Make sure you know who might be effected by a deployment before you run it